 Four were arrested the same day for failing to submit their script to censors prior to performing at a Thingyan Buddhist New Year festival and for livestreaming their thangyat — a satirical performance akin to slam poetry — criticizing the military on Facebook.
 Police arrested a fifth performer on Friday.

-Later the charges for all the troupe members were changed to Article 505(a), a non-bailable defamation offense.
+Later the charges for all the troupe members were changed to Section 505(a), a non-bailable defamation offense.